Updated: Jan 9

 709 H St NE, Washington, DC 20002

 For those seeking a less traditional po' boy, the Fried Chicken Po' Boy is fully customizable.
 You can add shrimp, lobster, and cheese, or keep it simple.
 It's up to you.
 The po' boy above had both shrimp and bacon in addition to the fried chicken.
 While it was a hearty meal, the crispy, well-seasoned batter on the chicken and shrimp paired well with Po Boy Jim's chipotle sauce.
-And don't skip the cajun fries that are served with every po' boy order.
+And don't skip the Cajun fries that are served with every po' boy order.
 They're delicious.
+Order online.

 Butter Me Up: Breakfast Cravings